Long-simmered cabrito with green rice

-Slow cooking is an art form, especially when it comes to whole animals or goat.
-This recipe highlights this art form in this delicious dish.
+Slow cooking is an art form, especially when it comes to whole animals or goats.
+This recipe highlights the art form of this delicious dish.

-Cabrito translates to kid goat and can be found in one form or the other across South America and Spain.
-This dish is mostly prepared on festive occasions, weddings, births or religious ceremonies and is an event that brings together the family.
-This Mexican version is probably the most well-known and can be made using a number of techniques, spit-roasted, pit-roasted or slow-braised.
+Cabrito translates to kid goat and can be found in one form or another across South America and Spain.
+This dish is mostly prepared on festive occasions, weddings, births, or religious ceremonies and is an event that brings together the family.
+This Mexican version is probably the most well-known and can be made using a number of techniques: spit-roasted, pit-roasted, or slow-braised.
 I opted for the last as I cannot build an open flame for 6 hours in my living room!

-The technique involves marinating the meat overnight, or even for 2, and then slowly braising the meat in the oven for 3-4 hours, mine took 3 hours, till the meat is butter soft and has completely fallen off the bone.
+The technique involves marinating the meat overnight, or even for 2, and then slowly braising the meat in the oven for 3-4 hours; mine took 3 hours, till the meat is butter-soft and has completely fallen off the bone.
 The tender meat is loaded with flavours, the mild sweet anchos with gentle heat and spices.
 It was super amazing.
 I served it with green rice.
-Tomatillos are impossible to find in India, so I substituted a combination of acidic green (very green, tomatoes and lime juice).
-The deeply flavoured meat was balanced by the brightly flavoured rice, a combination that is perfect.
-I definitely ate too much for dinner!!
+Tomatillos are impossible to find in India, so I substituted a combination of acidic green (very green tomatoes and lime juice).
+The intensely flavoured meat was balanced by the brightly flavoured rice, a perfect combination.
+I definitely overate for dinner!!

 I have been fortunate enough to have had dinner at Chez Panisse when David Tanis headed the restaurant.
-This restaurant with David and a cadre of chefs defined California farm-to-table cuisine, as elegant, light and popping with flavours and fresh ingredients.
-I have his cookbooks, follow his blogs and Instapage, you should too.
-I love this cookbook, and definitely need to cook more from it!
+This restaurant, with David and a cadre of chefs, defined California farm-to-table cuisine as elegant, light, and popping with flavours and fresh ingredients.
+I have his cookbooks, and I follow his blogs and Instagram page; you should, too.
+I love this cookbook and definitely need to cook more from it!

 Ingredients: